ntsvetko/gobucks/README.md

 # gobucks
-Natalie and Vlad learn Go.
+Natalie and Vlad learn Go, inspired by everyone's favorite slackbot, mongobucks :).

 ## How To Use
 * make sure that you have an instance of mongo running